aaronsherwood/wekinatorworkshop/webBrowserOscExample/README.md

 # Web Browser OSC to Wekinator with TILT!
-This example will sense OSC from a webpage to Wekinator.
+This example will send OSC from a webpage to Wekinator.
 It will send mouse X & Y if used on a desktop browser, and it will send two tilt values + touch X & Y if used on on a modile device.

 ## Usage